aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 then overlaid the assumed time since disturbance layer.
 The resulting layer was then aggregated to EGV resolution using the function `egvtools::input2egv()` by calculating arithmetic mean value.
 After the aggregation, inverse distance weighted (power =
-2) gap filling was initialised to avoid possible gaps at the edges.
-At the very end, layer was standardised by subtracting the arithmetic mean and dividing by root mean squared error.
+2) gap filling was applied to avoid possible gaps at the edges.
+At the very end, layer is standardised by subtracting the arithmetic mean and dividing by root mean squared error.